ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 Using SIMD intrinsics in Rust is only possible if the specific feature of the architecture that enables these intrinsics is enabled.

-This can only happen in architecture specific portion of the code marked by `#[cfg(target_arch = "aarch64")]`.
-This code will only be compiled for that particular `target_arch`, which means you might have to provide some architecture-independent implementation that will work in the other architectures if you care about your code being portable.
+This can only happen in architecture-specific portion of the code marked by `#[cfg(target_arch = "aarch64")]`.
+This code will only be compiled for that particular `target_arch`, which means you might have to provide some architecture-independent implementation that works in the other architectures if you care about your code being portable.

 The feature detection in particular refers to particular minor extensions in the ISA not covered by the main `target_arch` detection.
 For example, in the case of Aarch64, there is the `dotprod` extension that includes intrinsics such as `vdotq_u32`.
 The equivalent check in C would be something like: